avrilcoghlan/LittleBookofRBioinformatics/src/chapter3_answers.rst

 NCBI records found may be for other genes but contain the word 'collagen' somewhere in the NCBI record (for example, in the title of a cited paper).

+Q8. *How many mRNA sequences for collagen genes from nematode worms are there in the NCBI Database?*

+To answer this, you need to go to www.ncbi.nlm.nih.gov, and select "Nucleotide" from the drop-down sequences, as you want to search for nucleotide sequences (nucleotide sequences include DNA sequences and RNA sequences, such as mRNAs).

+Then in the search box, type Nematoda[ORGN] AND collagen AND "biomol mRNA"[PROP].

+Here [ORGN] specifies the name of the group of species, collagen specifies that we want to find NCBI entries that include the word collagen, and [PROP] specifies a property of those sequences (that they are mRNAs, in this case).

+The search page should say 'Found 7656 nucleotide sequences.
+Nucleotide (861)   EST (6795)' [as of 19-Feb-2011].
+This means that 7656 mRNA sequences were found that contain the word 'collagen' in the NCBI record.
+Of the 7656, 6795 are EST sequences (parts of mRNAs).

+Note that in Q7 we found 8341 nucleotide (DNA or RNA) sequences from nematode worms.
+In this question, we found out that only 7656 of those sequences are mRNA sequences.
+This means that the other (8341-7656=) 685 sequences must be DNA sequences, or other types of RNA sequences (not mRNAs) such as tRNAs or rRNAs.

+Q9. *How many protein sequences for collagen proteins from nematode worms are there in the NCBI database?*

+To answer this, you need to go to www.ncbi.nlm.nih.gov, and select "Protein" from the drop-down list, as you want to search for protein sequences.

+Then type in the search box: Nematoda[ORGN] AND collagen and press 'Search'.

+On the results page, you should see '1 to 20 of 1886'.
+This means that 1886 protein sequences from nematode worms were found that include the word collagen in the NCBI sequence entries [as of 19-Feb-2011].

 Contact
 -------